World Rally Championship: Rallies

 Since 2021 rallies must consist of only one surface type except where short super special stages are permitted that do not require a change in the car's setup.
 In the past some rallies such as Sanremo or Rally Spain have had one day of gravel followed by another day of asphalt stages, requiring substantial changes in the setup of the car.
 Asphalt setups have 18" wheels compared to 13" on gravel or snow, combined with changes needed to the differentials, suspension travel and geometry.
-Historically, multiple brands have provided tyres to competitors, though in recent years Pirelli have become a control tyre for all four wheel drive cars in the championship.
-They offer different tyres for dry and wet asphalt, gravel, snow and ice with studs or no studs, with different compound hardness also available.
-Hand cutting a tread pattern is not permitted.

 A WRC event begins with reconnaissance (recce) on Tuesday and Wednesday, allowing crews to drive through the stages and create or update their pace notes.
 On Thursday, teams can run through the shakedown stage to practice and test their set-ups.
 The competition typically begins on either Thursday evening or Friday morning and ends on Sunday with the Power Stage.
 Cars start the stages at two-minute intervals in clear weather, or three-minute intervals if it is decided that visibility may be a problem for competitors.